tw-sg-maker-night/rekognition-device/README.md

 # AWS Rekognition with Webcam?

-Maybe using Raspberry pi with webcam and motion sensor to capture faces and compare it with our S3 bucket `rekognition-people`
+1. Input image source: Maybe using Raspberry pi with webcam and motion sensor to capture faces
+2. Compare source image with our people in our S3 bucket `rekognition-people`
+3. If match, do something
+  * Maybe play a entrance song?
+  * Maybe sing a birthday song if it's their bday

 ## Some environment variables you may need
 ```